temporalio/edu-101-dotnet-code/exercises/hello-workflow/README.md

 ## Part C: Start the Worker

 1. Make sure you're in the practice subdirectory.
+You can do this by running `cd edu-101-dotnet-code/exercises/hello-workflow/practice/`.

-Run the following command in the terminal window to start the Worker.
+2. Run the following command in the terminal window to start the Worker.

 ```
 dotnet run --project Worker